mingruizhang97/gradual_self_train-project/README.md

 - Gradual self-training in this setting is tight even with infinite unlabeled examples.
 The error still has an exponential growth under this case.
 Formally:
 Even under the $\alpha^{\*}$-separation, no label shift, gradual shift, and bounded data assumptions, given $0 \leq \alpha_0 \leq \frac{1}{4}$, for every $T$ there exists distributions $P_0,..., P_{2T}$, and $\theta_0 \in \Theta_R$ with $L_r(\theta_0,P_0) \leq \alpha^{\*}$, but if $\theta^{'} = ST(\theta_0,(P1,...,P_{2T}))$ then $L_r(\theta^{'},P_{2T}) \geq min(0.5, \frac{1}{2}2^T \alpha_0)$.
 Note that $L_r$ is always in $[0,1]$.
+In the paper, they suggest that if we want to sub-expotential bounds, we can either make additional assumptions on the data distributions, or devise alternative algorithms to achieve better bounds.
 ### **Essential ingredients for gradual self-training:**
 - **Regularization:**
 If we self-train without regularization, the optimal model for the pseudolabeled dataset is the original model since the original model gives the pseudolabel to this unlabeled dataset.
 More specific to our setting, our bounds require regularized models because regularized models classify the data correctly with a margin, so even after a mild distribution shift we get most new examples correct.
 Note that in traditional supervised learning, regularization is usually required when we have few examples for better generalization to the population, whereas in our setting regularization is important for maintaining a margin even with infinite data.